Yuria-Shikibe/NewHorizonMod/README.md

 Well, you may feel it is impossible to communicate with them because as I know, many of the players in the Chinese Mindustry community (especially in my place) do not use English often or are not fluent in it ~~just like me~~.
 However, I believe there must be players who are good at English that are willing to translate what you say to others, then translate what is replied to you.

 But if that doesn't happen, making everything function right and not demolishing buildings at will are enough.
-I believe every player can get along well with each other ~~as long as no one blows up a reactor or breaks someone else's blueprint~~.
+I believe every player can get along well with one another ~~as long as no one blows up a reactor or breaks someone else's blueprint~~.

 Don't forget to invite your friends to try this mod, because you guys can use the amount of non-Chinese speaking players to turn the situation. ~~Also if Chinese players don't quit, this may be a fantastic chance for them to learn English~~(~~Maaaaaaaybeeeeeee~~).